anssilap/NimbleEdit/README.md

 - Edit the code
 - Continue execution (F5)

 Less keys, less steps, faster editing.
-It might not seem like a big difference, but if you do this a lot, like you do while developing games, it makes a big difference.
+It might seem like insignificant difference but if you do this a lot, like you do while developing games, it makes a big difference.
 Essentially, this plugin does what Andrew Russell showed in his video back in 2012 using a mouse macro program.

 You can see his original method here: https://www.youtube.com/watch?v=mfJEug3Y8ss